 Any student who is identified as possibly needing special education and/or related services must be referred to a special education PPT for consideration and possible evaluation.
 The PPT is a group of professionals representing the teaching, administrative, and pupil personnel staffs, the parent or guardian of the referred student and when appropriate, the student.
-At the discretion of the parent or school, any other individual with knowledge or special expertise regarding the child, including related service personnel may participate.
 If the team suspects that the student may have a disability, an evaluation of the student is completed.
 The PPT will determine whether the student meets the IDEA eligibility criteria.
 If the student meets the IDEA eligibility criteria, an IEP will be developed.
 Parents must give their written consent before any evaluation can be done and before any services can begin.
 There is a process of regular assessment of each student's progress throughout the year, an annual review of the IEP and a three-year review of the student's eligibility in order to provide a "free and appropriate public education" (FAPE).